ymath-io/ymath.io/content/courses/exponents/index.md

 ---
 Exponents and logarithms are *power*-ful tools in mathematics.
 You should have a *base*-ic understanding of them if you want to learn topics like calculus.

 Alright, enough puns.
-On with the course!
+Here are some things you should know before learning exponents:

+- Basic pre-algebra.
+You should be very familiar with variables!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4NTAyOTU3NV19
+eyJoaXN0b3J5IjpbODUxMTAyMTQzLDEwODUwMjk1NzVdfQ==
 -->